Spirit: Stallion of the Cimarron: Music

-The instrumental score was composed by Hans Zimmer with songs by Bryan Adams in both the English and French versions of the album.
-The opening theme song for the film, "Here I Am" was written by Bryan Adams, Gretchen Peters, and Hans Zimmer.
+The songs and score were composed by Bryan Adams and Hans Zimmer.
+The opening theme song for the film, "Here I Am" was composed by Bryan Adams, Gretchen Peters, and Hans Zimmer.
 It was produced by Jimmy Jam and Terry Lewis.
-Another song, not included in the film itself (although it can be heard in the ending credits), is "Don't Let Go", which is sung by Bryan Adams with Sarah McLachlan on harmonies and piano.
+The song "Don't Let Go", performed by Bryan Adams with Sarah McLachlan on harmonies and piano, plays during the ending credits.
 It was written by Bryan Adams, Gavin Greenaway, Robert John "Mutt" Lange, and Gretchen Peters.
 Many of the songs and arrangements were set in the American West, with themes based on love, landscapes, brotherhood, struggles, and journeys.
-Garth Brooks was originally supposed to write and record songs for the film but the deal fell through.
-The Italian versions of the songs were sung by Zucchero.
-The Spanish versions of the tracks on the album were sung by Erik Rubín (Hispanic America) and Raúl (Spain).
-The Brazilian version of the movie soundtrack was sung in Portuguese by Paulo Ricardo.
-The Norwegian versions of the songs were sung by Vegard Ylvisåker of the Norwegian comedy duo Ylvis.
+Garth Brooks was originally supposed to compose and record songs for the film, but the deal fell through.

 Release

-Spirit: Stallion of the Cimarron was released in theaters on May 24, 2002.
+Spirit: Stallion of the Cimarron premiered in the "Out of Competition" section at the Cannes Film Festival on May 21, 2002.
+The film was released theatrically in the United States a few days later on May 24, 2002, by DreamWorks Distribution under their DreamWorks Pictures label.

 Home media

 Spirit: Stallion of the Cimarron was released on VHS and DVD on November 19, 2002.
 It was re-released on DVD on May 18, 2010.
-The film was released on Blu-ray by Paramount Home Entertainment, 20th Century Fox Home Entertainment and Universal Pictures Home Entertainment on May 13, 2014.
+The film was released on Blu-ray by Paramount Home Entertainment on May 13, 2014.